openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

       run.

 In the Virtualization workshop at the openSUSE conference, Bruno Friedman has decided to
       focus on just one of the major VM technologies: KVM.
-Explaining them all simply doesnâ€™t work in one hour.
+Explaining them all simply doesn’t work in one hour.

 Things to consider in relation to time are: Amount of actual time, presentation time (how
       much time it takes for you to lecture), exercise time (how much time it takes for your audience to complete exercises), Q&A time, and preparing for the unexpected (egads!
-      Thereâ€™s no network connectivity in this room?!?).
+      There’s no network connectivity in this room?!?).

 **Identify Your Audience**